Guidelines for Mathematics in AIAA Journals

 In This Section

 Keep equations simple and avoid unusual characters or symbols.
+Use MathType or some other interactive equation-editing software to create your equations so that they can be edited during production, if necessary.
+Do not convert your equations into images.
 To expedite the editorial and composition process, authors are asked to comply with the following:

 - Avoid using under-barred symbols.

 - Avoid using multiple dot accents (in excess of two).

 - In the case of barred variables, it is conventional to use a bar accent (ā) for a single variable and a continuous rule (abc) for several variables.